microsoft/nni/docs/en_US/Compressor/Overview.md

 ## Usage
 ### For compression algorithm user

-Take naive level pruner as an example
+Take naive level pruner as an example, you can get detailed information in Pruner details.

 If you want to prune all weight to 80% sparsity, you can add code below into your code before your training code.